antmicro/kenning-bare-metal-iree-runtime/README.md

 ```

 > **NOTE:** the most recent toolchain requires at least 2.33 `glibc` version.
-In case `glibc` version in the system is older (can be checked with `ldd --version`), the older version of the toolchain needs to be downloaded manually from [storage.googleapis.com/shodan-public-artifacts/](https://storage.googleapis.com/shodan-public-artifacts/) (i.e. [toolchain_backups/toolchain_iree_rv32_20220307.tar.gz](https://storage.googleapis.com/shodan-public-artifacts/toolchain_backups/toolchain_iree_rv32_20220307.tar.gz)).
+In case the `glibc` version in the system is older (this can be checked with `ldd --version`), the older version of the toolchain needs to be downloaded manually from [storage.googleapis.com/shodan-public-artifacts/](https://storage.googleapis.com/shodan-public-artifacts/) (i.e. [toolchain_backups/toolchain_iree_rv32_20220307.tar.gz](https://storage.googleapis.com/shodan-public-artifacts/toolchain_backups/toolchain_iree_rv32_20220307.tar.gz)).

 For running the simulation, Renode can be downloaded with: